sagarkbhatt/fb-fetch-download-album/README.md

 # Facebook-Album Challenge

-This web application authenticates usr using Facebook authentication and fetches user's album data.
+This web application authenticates user using Facebook authentication and fetches user's album data.
 It allows user to download album with different options.
-User will be given options to download particular album,multiple album and all album.
+User can have options to download particular album,multiple albums or all albums.
-As user clicks on one of the download option, User will be able to download his album from unique link in .zip format.
+Whenever user clicks on one of the download option, User can download album in .zip format via unique link.

 ## Code Example

-You have to first chage configuration file ``fgConfig.php`` to run project successfully.
+As a first mandatory step, change configuration file named as ``fgConfig.PHP`` with following code snippet:

+Code snippet:

 ```
 $fb = new Facebook\Facebook([